-Source: WHO CRD and OWID, data updated November 10, 2022
+Source: WHO CRD and OWID, data updated November 28, 2022

-Note: WHO data was unavailable and supplemented with data from OWID for the following countries/regions: Hong Kong, Macao,
+Note: WHO data was unavailable and supplemented with data from OWID for the following countries/regions: Hong Kong, Macao, Montenegro, Russia, Serbia, Turkey, and the United Kingdom

 Figure 11.3.
 Total number of COVID-19 booster doses administered and number of COVID-19 booster doses administered per 100 in populations aged 60+.